zhangchl007/MCW-App-modernization/Hands-on lab/Manual-resource-setup.md

-# Manual Resource Setup Guide
+# Manual resource setup guide

 This guide provides step-by-step instructions to manually provision and configure the resources created by the ARM template used before the hands-on lab guide.